 In the third stage - measurement - HL carries out tracking, for example of response rates, to monitor communications for their effectiveness.
 HL often tests different versions to learn from the findings as to what works best in terms of engagement.

 We also reviewed the multiple channels and communication tools used by HL to communicate with you.
-These may be emails, postal mailings, web pages, videos, factsheets, articles, and onsite meetings (where HL specialists may attend sessions at your place of work).
+These may be emails, postal mailings, web pages, videos, factsheets, articles and onsite meetings (where HL specialists may attend sessions at your place of work).

 Finally, we looked at the communication between HL and your employer.
-Your employer has a potentially important role to play in supporting you, so the material provided to them by HL is an important part of the whole process.
+Your employer has a potentially important role to play in supporting you, and research shows they are often the most trusted source of pension information, so the material provided to them by HL is an important part of the whole process.

-In summary our assessment was that, in the main, the communications to you are fit for purpose and properly consider your likely characteristics, needs and objectives.
+In summary, our assessment was that, in the main, the communications to you are fit for purpose and properly consider your likely characteristics, needs and objectives.